haydnv/tinychain/client/README.md

         tc.error.BadRequest("negative distance is not supported"))
 ```

-For the same reason, it's important to use type annotations in your Tinychain Python code.
-Otherwise, you and your users (and the Tinychain client itself) won't know the return types of your methods!
+For the same reason, it's important to use type annotations in your TinyChain Python code.
+Otherwise, you and your users (and the TinyChain client itself) won't know the return types of your methods!
 Without the type annotation in `meters: tc.Number` above, the argument `meters` would just be a `Value` and would not support operators like `*` or `>`.

-It's also important to keep in mind that Tinychain by default resolves all dependencies concurrently, and does not resolve unused dependencies.
+It's also important to keep in mind that TinyChain by default resolves all dependencies concurrently, and does not resolve unused dependencies.
 Consider this function:

 ```python
 @tc.post_op